swellaby/vsts-mirror-git-repository/README.md

 The HTTPS endpoint of the Git Repository you want to copy to.
 This field is **required**.

 **Destination Repository - Personal Access Token**
 A Personal Access Token (PAT) that grants write access to the repository in the `Destination Git Repository` field.
-This field is **required**.
+This field is **optional**.
 Check out the **Best Practices** section below for more details on managing PAT Tokens securely.

 **Verify SSL Certificate on Destination Repository** Verifiying SSL certificates is a default behavior of Git.
 Unchecking this option will turn off SSL certificate validation as a part of the Destination Repository push process. _If you are using a Git server with a Self-Signing certificate, you will likely need to uncheck this option._